Listen To This Post

-Danneman's Coffee celebrated their "last supper" this past Sunday, Sep.
-5 at 466 Edgewood Avenue in the Old Forth Ward (story here).
+Danneman’s Coffee celebrated their “last supper” this past Sunday, September 5 at 466 Edgewood Avenue in the Old Fourth Ward (story here).

 The current coffee counter downstairs will be transformed into a bar centered around Grant Henry (Sister Louisa), thrice voted “Atlanta’s Best Bartender” by both Creative Loafing and The Sunday Paper.